We are here to help

 Frequently Asked Questions.

 Yes.
-Vision disorders and/or binocular vision disorders can affect an adult due to various reasons (e.g. degenerative disorders, brain injuries or concussions).
+Vision disorders and/or binocular vision disorders can affect an adult due to various reasons (e.g. developmental, degenerative disorders, brain injuries or concussions).

 An assessment is necessary before conducting Vision Therapy.
 Some visual diagnoses such as Convergence Insufficiency, Convergence Excess, Accommodation Dysfunctions and more, can be greatly improved with the use of specialized glasses.
 Without having all the data, it is not possible to decide on the type of intervention that is most helpful for each case.